KRFOSS/kali-docs/usb/usb-persistence-encryption/index.md

 kali@kali:~$ cryptsetup luksClose /dev/mapper/my_usb
 ```

-Now your USB stick is ready to plug in and reboot into Live USB Encrypted Persistence mode.
+Now your USB drive is ready to plug in and reboot into Live USB Encrypted Persistence mode.

 ## Multiple Persistence Stores